KryptonReborn/kmp-template/README.md

 ## Download
 You must use a personal access token (classic) with the appropriate scopes to publish and install packages in [GitHub Packages](https://docs.github.com/en/packages/learn-github-packages/introduction-to-github-packages#authenticating-to-github-packages).

-Add the following repository to your settings.gradle file
+Add the following repository to your settings.gradle.kts file
 ```kotlin
 repositories {
     maven {